ArfanAbid/Django-Authentication/README.md

 - User login: Existing users can log in using their credentials.
 - User logout: Logged-in users can log out to end their session.
 - Password security: User passwords are securely hashed using Django's built-in hashing mechanisms.

+## Mechanism Used

+- User Model:   Django provides a User model that includes fields like username, email, and password.
+You can use this model to store user information.
+The User model supports features like password hashing and salting, making it secure against common security vulnerabilities.

+- Authentication Views:   Django includes built-in views for authentication-related tasks such as login, logout, password reset, and account activation.
+These views are part of the `django.contrib.auth.views` module and can be easily integrated into your application's URL routing.

 ## Getting Started